- ABOUT US

 President and Chief Executive Officer

 Richard Hamilton has been the chief executive and a board member of Ceres since 2002.
 The prior four years he served as the company's Chief Financial Officer.
-In addition to his leadership role at Ceres, he sits on the Keck Graduate Institute Advisory Council and serves as a board member of First Green Partners.
-He was a founding member of the Council for Sustainable Biomass Production.
-Mr. Hamilton has previously served on the U.S. Dept. of Energy's Biomass R&D Technical Advisory Committee and has been active in the Biotechnology Industry Organization (BIO), where he has served as Vice Chairman of the organization, chaired its Food and Agriculture Governing Board and served in other leadership roles.
-Mr. Hamilton frequently speaks before policymakers, business leaders and scientific organizations regarding biotechnology, biofuels and energy crops.
-He has addressed the House Agriculture Committee, the President's Council of Advisors on Science and Technology and the National Academy of Sciences, among others.
-Earlier in his career, Mr. Hamilton was a principal at Oxford Bioscience Partners, one of the leading investors in the genomics field and a founder of Ceres.
-From 1990 to 1991 he was a Howard Hughes Medical Institute Research Fellow at Harvard Medical School.
-Mr. Hamilton holds a Ph.D. in Molecular Biology from Vanderbilt University.
+In addition to his leadership role at Ceres, Dr. Hamilton sits on the Keck Graduate Institute Advisory Council and was a founding member of the Council for Sustainable Biomass Production.
+Dr. Hamilton has previously served on the U.S. Department of Energy's Biomass Research and Development Technical Advisory Committee and has been active in the Biotechnology Industry Organization where he has served as Vice Chairman of the organization, chaired its Food and Agriculture Governing Board and served in other leadership roles.
+From 1992 to 1997, Dr. Hamilton was a principal at Oxford Bioscience Partners, one of the leading investors in the genomics field and a founder of Ceres.
+From 1990 to 1991, he was a Howard Hughes Medical Institute Research Fellow at Harvard Medical School.
+Dr. Hamilton holds a Ph.D. in molecular biology from Vanderbilt University.
 Dr. Hamilton brings extensive management experience and renewable energy industry expertise to our board of directors.

 Paul M. Kuc